Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 The voltage of the phono signal depends on the type of phono cartridge you are using.

-Well, the working concept of both these cartridges is the same but these are engineered differently and due to this, the signals generated by them are of different volts.
+Well, the working concept of both these cartridges is the same, but these are engineered differently, and due to this, the signals generated by them are of different voltages.

 Hoping that you have understood the cartridges and their engineering, let’s discuss the output of both cartridges in volts and millivolts.